-Past exam papers and marking schemes also contain a mixture of the new and old syllabus.
+- Some of the older past exam papers and marking schemes also contain a mixture of the new and old syllabus, but the more recent years are fully based on “Project Maths”.
 This is something to bear in mind when doing revision.
-You can find all past papers in one place on our webpage.
+You can find all past papers and marking schemes, for free, all in one place on TheMathsTutor.ie.

-The new syllabus has had a very mixed reception among teachers and students.
+- The new syllabus has had a very mixed reception among teachers and students.
 Some teachers have criticised the course for being too long in some areas, while lacking in what they see as key topics for second level maths.
-Many students are finding it hard to cope with questions which are much wordier than before, and which aren’t exactly their idea of what maths should be.
+Some students, and parents too, are finding it hard to cope with questions which are much wordier than before, and which aren’t exactly their idea of what maths should be.
+However, “Project Maths” does follow on from the primary school syllabus, and as time goes on it has gained more acceptance.

-With this debate ongoing, as parents and teachers, what should we do?
+With all of this change ongoing, as parents and teachers, what should we do?

-Should we “give out” about Project Maths, and so give a message to students that it’s OK to “opt-out” of even trying to deal with it?
-We suggest that it’s better to realise that Project Maths is here to stay, so it’s much better to focus on the positives, find ways to deal with any negatives, and take steps to help our students to improve and even excel in the subject.
+Should we “give out” about Project Maths, or the new Junior Cycle, and so give a message to students that it’s OK to “opt-out” of even trying to deal with it?
+We suggest that it’s better to realise that this new style of maths is here to stay, so it’s much better to focus on the positives, find ways to deal with any negatives, and take steps to help our students to improve and even excel in the subject.

 It’s much more productive to help students to gain a proper understanding of each topic, put it into practice, and make sure they are well schooled in exam technique so that they know how to deal with the new exam papers.
 This brings wonderful peace of mind to students and parents alike.

-So we strongly recommend that a positive attitude be taken towards Project Maths by everyone, and we would be delighted to answer any queries you may have about the new syllabus.
+So we strongly recommend that a positive attitude be taken towards Project Maths and the new Junior Cycle by everyone, and we would be delighted to answer any queries you may have.
+Get in touch at any time.

-How is your child getting on with Project Maths?
+How is your teen getting on with Project Maths?
 Let us know in the comments box below